Lübeck: 20th century

 During World War II (1939–1945), Lübeck became the first German city to suffer substantial Royal Air Force (RAF) bombing.
 The attack of 28 March 1942 created a firestorm that caused severe damage to the historic centre.
 This raid destroyed three of the main churches and large parts of the built-up area; the bells of St Marienkircke plunged to the stone floor.
 Nearly 1,500 houses were completely destroyed, 2,200 heavily damaged and 9,000 slightly damaged.
 More than 320 people lost their lives.
 The industrial area of Lübeck was bombed on 25 August 1944 and 110 people were killed.
 In total, nearly 20% of the city centre was entirely destroyed, with particular damage in the Gründungsviertel neighborhood, where the rich merchants from the Hanseatic League had once lived.
 Germany operated a prisoner-of-war camp for officers, Oflag X-C, near the city from 1940 until April 1945.
 The British Second Army entered Lübeck on 2 May 1945 and occupied it without resistance.

 On 3 May 1945, one of the biggest disasters in naval history occurred in the Bay of Lübeck when RAF bombers sank three ships: the SS Cap Arcona, the SS Deutschland, and the SS Thielbek – which, unknown to them, were packed with concentration-camp inmates.
 About 7,000 people died.

 Lübeck's population grew considerably, from about 150,000 in 1939 to more than 220,000 after the war, owing to an influx of ethnic German refugees expelled from the former eastern provinces of Germany in the Communist Bloc.
 Lübeck remained part of Schleswig-Holstein after World War II (and consequently lay within West Germany).
 It stood directly on what became the inner German border during the division of Germany into two states in the Cold War period.
-South of the city, the border followed the path of the river Wakenitz, which separated the Germanys by less than 10 m in many parts.
+South of the city, the border followed the path of the river Wakenitz, which separated Germany by less than 10 m in many parts.
 The northernmost border crossing was in Lübeck's district of Schlutup.
 Lübeck spent decades restoring its historic city centre.
 In 1987, UNESCO designated this area a World Heritage Site.

-On the night of 18 January 1996, a fire broke out in a home for foreign refugees, killing 10 people and severely injuring more than 30 others, mostly children.
-Most of the shelter's inhabitants thought it was a racist attack, as they stated that they had encountered other overt hostility in the city.
-The police and the local court were criticized at the time for ruling out racism as a possible motive before even beginning preliminary investigations.
-But by 2002, the courts found all the Germans involved not guilty; the perpetrators have not been caught.

 In April 2015, Lübeck hosted the G7 conference.

-Demographics
+Climate

+Lübeck has an oceanic climate (Köppen: Cfb; Trewartha: Dobk).
+Lübeck is located on the eastern coast of the Baltic Sea and is greatly regulated by the ocean.
+The average annual temperature ranges from 2 C in winter to 18 C in summer.
+Although the summer is relatively cooler than inland, there is still a high probability of high temperature days.
+On average, there are 6.6 days per year with maximum temperatures exceeding 30 C.

+The Lübeck weather station has recorded the following extreme values: